FelixLuciano/pypers/README.md

 ## VS Code workspace

-This project is a workspace for VS Code, and has set of Tasks that are part of the workflow.
-So when you open the folder you will see recommendations for extensions that should be installed to make the most of what this project has to offer.
-One of the extensions shows these tasks in an easy-to-access panel.
+This project was designed to be used as a Workspace for VS Code.
+So in addition to containing tools that will help the use, it is essential that Jupyter is used for VS Code for the tool to work!

-## Credentials
+## Authentication

-In order to fetch data from Google Sheets or send the newsletter by Gmail, Google Cloud credentials are required for authentication in this project.
+In order to send the pages by Gmail or fetch data from Google Sheets, Google Cloud credentials are required for authentication in this project.

 See the [Getting started with authentication](https://cloud.google.com/docs/authentication/getting-started) for Google Cloud API.
+Then put your key at `[PROJECT FOLDER]/credentials.json`. and it's ready to use!

 ## Install dependencies